phucd5/whisper-asr/README.md

 - MetricsEval.py: Utilized in the WhisperASR class to specify the evaluation metric of the model and compute the metric for evaluation.
 The default metric is Word Error Rate (WER).

 - DataColaltorSpeechSeq2SeqWithPadding.py: Preparing batches of data during the training of the model.
 Convert input features to batched Pytorch tensors and pad labels while ensuring its not taken into account when computing lost.
-(Credit: Hugging Face).

 ## Training